Baota District: Post-Mao era

 Immediately following the death of Mao Zedong on September 9, 1976, local leaders in Yan'an hoped to continue his policies and the Cultural Revolution.
 On October 22, 1976, approximately 40,000 people, including many local leaders, partook in a political rally championing the Gang of Four.
 However, following the Gang of Four's quick downfall, local leaders changed their tune.
 On January 3, 1977, the Yan'an Municipal Party Committee held a meeting where they deeply criticized the Gang of Four.

 On July 6, 1977, a huge flood struck the city, destroying more than 4,100 houses, and killing 134 people.
 The flooding caused 58 million Renminbi (RMB) in damage, and destroyed the Yan'an Dongguan Bridge built just 18 years earlier.
 On November 27, 1977, another tragedy struck the city when a bus en route from Yaodian to Yan'an's city center caught fire, killing 48 passengers, and seriously wounding the remaining 19 passengers.

 From 1978 through 1980, the Yan'an city government rehabilitated various local politicians and figures who were purged by Maoist elements during the Cultural Revolution.
 During these three years, the city government reexamined 1,890 instances which took place during the Cultural Revolution, as well as 1,976 cases which took place prior to the Cultural Revolution.
 In December 1979, the Yan'an Municipal Revolutionary Committee was abolished and replaced by the Yan'an Municipal People's Government (延安市人民政府 (Yán'ān Shì Rénmín Zhèngfǔ)).

-On May 9, 1980, an explosion occurred during the construction of a coal mine, killing one person.

 At 6 pm on September 5, 1982, a city bus overturned near present-day Qiaogou Subdistrict, injuring 99 people, of which, 27 were seriously injured.

-The Yan'an City Department Store (延安市百货大楼 (Yán'ān Shì Bǎihuò Dàlóu)), a 4-story shopping complex spanning an area of 6000 m2, was opened on August 1, 1983.

-On January 29, 1984, an illegal coal mine collapsed, killing two people.

 In September 1984, the city's people's commune, a Maoist-era administrative designation, were formally reverted to towns and townships.

 On October 19, 1984, the Yan'an Education College (延安教育学院 (Yán'ān Jiàoyù Xuéyuàn)), now a constituent college at Yan'an University, was established.